Trump D.C. Hotel Contractors Say They're Owed Millions

 In late October, just weeks ahead of the election, President-elect Donald Trump made a quick detour to Washington for the official opening of his new five-star hotel, just a few blocks from the White House.

-During a ribbon-cutting ceremony, Trump told the crowd that the 2-year, roughly $200 million renovation project at the historic Old Post Office Building was done ahead of schedule and under budget, thanks to what he called an incredible team of people — "including hundreds of construction workers, electricians, maintenance workers and so many others who helped make this project a reality.
+During a ribbon-cutting ceremony, Trump told the crowd that the two-year, roughly $200 million renovation project at the historic Old Post Office Building was done ahead of schedule and under budget, thanks to what he called an incredible team of people — "including hundreds of construction workers, electricians, maintenance workers and so many others who helped make this project a reality.
 They're really the important ones."

 Now some of those companies would like final payment for their work.
 Documents obtained by NPR show three Washington-area companies have filed liens against Trump International Hotel totaling more than $5 million.